 If you need your braxton hicks contractions to go away, try some of these things first:

-- The first thing to t a glass of water.
-Dehydration can cause braxton hicks contractions!
+- The first thing to drink a glass of water.
+Dehydration during pregnancy can cause braxton hicks contractions!

 - Rest.
 Too much activity, especially while dehydrated will absolutely cause the uterus to contract.